n0nuser/RogueAP/README.md

 It's recommended to select as the second adapter the one with more power and the antenna with more dbi's.

+Also you can't run the script with the same adapter.
+You have to select different adapters.

 ## NOTES 📃

+The idea of the MAC change is to make it a little bit more evasive and remain unknown. :neckbeard:

 When the program finishes it does a clean up and restores original MAC's.